eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 date: 2025-02-26T09:00:00+02:00
 description:
   A while back I built a test-data builder for one of the projects I am working on.
-Now, after using if for some time I really think it simplifies and improves our tests, while also being faster to write.
+Now, after using if for some time I really think it simplifies and improves our tests, while also helping us to write new tests faster.
 This article will guide you through how to implement one for yourself.
 ---
 In the system I currently work on we do a lot of automated testing.
 Both unit-tests, system-tests, integration-tests, end-to-end tests, etc. When doing system level tests and integration-tests we are faced with setting up test data for many different situations.
 The test-data must also be correct / valid, as there are plenty of business rules that are validated by the system.
 This can easily result in complex and verbose test-setup.

 A complex test-setup in combination with a system where we have thousands of tests is not a good combination!
 One of the ways to mitigate this is to provide a test-data builder.
+A tool that helps you to set up correct test-data while avoiding repetition.

 This article will go through the implementation of such a test-data builder.